2002 (song): Music video

 The official music video was directed by Hannah Lux Davis, who also directed the video for Anne-Marie's previous single "Friends".
 It was filmed in London and uploaded to YouTube on 8 May 2018.
-It features Anne-Marie recreating the videos of the songs referenced in the chorus.
+It features Anne-Marie recreating the videos of the songs referenced in the chorus; as well as Cerys Hill as young Anne-Marie.

-As of October 2021, the video has gained over 600 million views and 4.2 million likes.
+As of October 2025, the video has gained over 1 billion views and 5.6 million likes.